iamdtang/skaterdav85.github.io/_posts/2019-01-10-capturing-functions-and-expressions-in-elixir.md

 Enum.filter([5, 2, 6], &(&1 > 3))
 ```

 To sum an array of numbers, we can use `Enum.reduce/3`.
-If you aren't familiar with reducing, it is a way to reduce a list to a single value.
+If you aren't familiar with reduce, it is a way to reduce a list to a single value.
 Summing an array of numbers is one example.

-Using an anonymous function, it looks like the following:
+Using an anonymous function in the long form, it looks like the following:

 ```elixir
 Enum.reduce([1, 2, 3, 4, 5], 0, fn(x, total) -> x + total end)